A Brief History of the Autonomous

 Unity Sought But Not at the Cost of Orthodoxy

-During this also, the Autonomous Orthodox Metropolia of North and South America had entered into communion with a Russian jurisdiction under a certain Metropolitan Raphael (Prokofiev).
+During this also, the Autonomous Orthodox Metropolia of North and South America had entered into communion with Russian True Orthodox under Metropolitan Seraphim (Prokofiev).
 The impetus to enter into communion with this jurisdiction derived from the aforementioned Greek bishops, under a Metropolitan Angelos of Avlona.
-The Synod in the United State and Canada, trusting in the research and work conducted by Metropolitan Angelos and his Synod, entered into Communion in Summer of 2012 with the Russian jurisdiction of Metropolitan Raphael, which called its self the True Orthodox Church of Russia.
+The Synod in the United State and Canada, trusting in the research and work conducted by Metropolitan Angelos and his Synod, entered into Communion in Summer of 2012 with the Russian jurisdiction of Metropolitan Raphael, which called itself the True Orthodox Church of Russia.

 However, questions began to surface later in 2012 in the American Metropolia over the past of Metropolitan Raphael and the accusation of his former connection to supposed occultic practices.
 Inquiries were made, and an investigation, however, had revealed that none of these seemed to arrive from sources that could be considered credible (i.e. either Moscow Patriarchate accusers, or accusers from True Orthodox jurisdictions we had no communion with).
 Additionally, a statement had been issued in which Metropolitan Raphael stated he condemned any occultic activities and he was not engaged in it.